 After the winter months have passed, chances are debris has accumulated in your gutters.
 Cleaning your gutters is important for maintaining the integrity of your roof, and delaying a roof replacement.
 If the draining system isn’t working properly then it’s likely your shingles will be more vulnerable to damage.

-The first step to cleaning your gutters is to remove any visible debris.
+The first step to gutter cleaning is to remove any visible debris.
 Be sure to get a sturdy ladder, and follow any safety recommendations.
 Once you have cleaned all of the visible areas, move to your downspout.
 The downspouts are one of the most important parts of your gutter system as they are responsible for draining water off and away from your home.
 This section of your gutters can be a bit more complicated to clean.
 For this hard to reach area, try using a hose or a plumbers snake.
 If all else fails, take the system apart, find the source, and put it back together.
+Alternatively, if you’ve not got time to be taking your guttering apart, you could always consider getting in contact with a company that could clean the gutters for you.

 3. Look for Mold

 When examining your roof, keep an eye out for any signs of mold or mildew.
 If caught early, fixing mold issues can be easy.
 If it is not caught early, mold and mildew can progress into the foundation of your home and cause major problems.
 If this happens, then you need to get it fixed as soon as you can.
-CenTex Foundation Repair offers an amazing option that can help get this sorted for you.
 But obviously, if found before any damage is done, you can try an at-home remedy like lead control strips or use zinc on the affected areas.
 If the mold has covered a large area, call a roofing professional for a more thorough inspection.
 It’s important not to take chances with mold.
 If it spreads to the interior of your home it can be dangerous.

 4. Trim Surrounding Branches